fxpio/tug/doc/index.md

 Create the domain in API Gateway with:

 - Domain: `<your-custom-domain-for-satis>`
-- Configuration of the endpoint: `Edge Optimized`
+- Configuration of the endpoint: `Edge Optimized` or `Regional`
 - ACM Certificate: `<your-certificate-for-satis-domain>`
 - Base Path Mapping:
   - Path: ``
   - Destination: `<your-satis-gateway-api>`
   - Stage: `prod`

+### 2.3.
+Configure your DNS zone (optional)

+Create a DNS entry for your custom domain, map it with the domain target of the API Gateway  with a `CNAME` type.

 ## 3) Create the Github token